 Many cryptocurrencies are built on open-source code, making it relatively easy to clone an existing cryptocurrency, possibly making only minor changes to the code or the cryptocurrency’s features.

-In these cases, the new currency may not offer enough unique benefits to justify investment or suggest that the currency will be widely adopted.
+In these cases, the new currency may not offer enough unique benefits to justify the investment or suggest that the currency will be widely adopted.

 Limited Market Interest